 9 Most Common Questions About Personal Injury Claims

-How do I know if I have a legitimate claim?
+How Do I Know if I Have a Legitimate Claim?

-It’s hard to be sure if you don’t sit down and discuss it with a lawyer.
-This lack of certainty is what causes many people to hesitate, to undervalue their injury and its costs, and ultimately to miss the full money they should have gotten from their claim.
+It is hard to be sure if you don’t sit down and discuss it with a lawyer.
+This lack of certainty is what causes many people to hesitate, to undervalue their injury and its costs, and ultimately to miss the total value they should have gotten from their claim.

-It’s also why we offer a free consultation.
-It’s a chance for else to help you understand your claim and how strong it is from a legal perspective.
-As a general rule, however, we can say this: if someone else’s carelessness contributed to your injury, or if someone else could have prevented it and didn’t, you have a valid claim.
+It is also why we offer a free consultation.
+It’s a chance for us to help you understand your claim and its strength from a legal perspective.
+As a general rule, however, we can say this: if someone else’s carelessness contributed to your injury or if someone else could have prevented it and did not, you have a valid claim.

 You need to protect yourself and your rights.
-Insurers will jump into action trying to close out your claim and pay you as little as possible.
+Insurers will jump into action, trying to close out your claim and pay you as little as possible.
 Meanwhile, other parties involved in the injury or accident will scramble to protect themselves and blame you.